rccorliss/HELIOS/Readme.txt

                               components of HELIOS in your code Particle generator
 - PDG.h                       Collection of particle properties and constants
-- KinematicDistributions.h    Collection of momentum spectra of various particles
+- KinematicDistributions.h    Collection of kinematic distributions of various particles
 - Particle.C, Particle.h      Particle Class - inherets from TLorentzVector,
                               defines, particles and decays, includes 3-momentum generator and generates decay particles using decay class